Ingredients (We're busy updating this page

 glycerin in a dry climate is questionable since a dry environment contains no moisture to be pulled

 toward the skin.

-Rich in antioxidants, including vitamins C, E and polyphenols, this extract helps to neutralize
+Rich in nutrients including vitamins C, E and polyphenols.

 GSE (Grapefruit Seed Extract)